janpeter19/BPL_light_test/README.md

 Information about Bioprocess Library for Modelica you find here: https://www.researchgate.net/project/Modelica-library-for-simulation-of-bioprocesses

 The software used here is JModelica from Modelon in Lund.
-It is open source and you can obtain it here: https://jmodelica.org
+It is free and open source and you can obtain it here: https://jmodelica.org

-For further infomration contact me at: jan.peter.axelsson@vascaia.se
+For further information contact me at: jan.peter.axelsson@vascaia.se